If you struggle to remember passwords, or if you re-use them, then a password manager can help.

 LastPass

 The University has a site licence for LastPass, a password management service.
-Students can have free Premium Accounts, and staff get access to the Enterprise version.
+Students can have free Premium Accounts, and staff can use the Enterprise version.

 If you use a University-managed Windows machine, you could try LastPass.
-Watch out, though, because they have been the targets of at least one "security incident" (security breach and data theft) which you can read about on their company blog.
+But watch out, because they have been the targets of at least one "security incident" (security breach and data theft).

 Others

-Almost all mobile phones and web browsers now offer a built-in password manager and some provision for sharing these through a cloud service.
+Most phones and web browsers have a password manager, and a way to share passwords through a cloud service.
 These are often closely integrated with hardware security features such as biometrics.

 Further reading